The Unique Creation of the Chinese Dumpling

 .
 Gyoza

-Dumplings are known as gyoza in Japan due to its rich garlic flavour which is almost not felt in a jiaozi since the Japanese dumplings are made of machine-made wrappers.
-The handmade wrappers of the jiaozi are thicker and are some prefer them less than the Japanese dumplings.
+Dumplings are known as gyoza in Japan.
+They have a rich garlic flavour which is hardly felt in jiaozi because Japanese dumplings are usually made with machine-made wrappers.
+The handmade wrappers of jiaozi are thicker, and some people prefer them less than Japanese dumplings.
+However, pan-fried gyoza is sold in many Chinese restaurants as a side dish.
+It is prepared by frying, deep-frying, steaming or boiling.

 .
 Momo